These are the busiest National Parks out there.

 Zion also features many arches and has a rich history among the Native Americans that used to live there.
 If you're looking for a slightly overlooked fishing location, Zion is worth a try.
 The area has more opportunities than a lot of folks realize.

 It's also worth noting these parks are often hotter in the summer months.
-For that reason, spring or fall are likely to be the best seasons to visit.
+For that reason, spring and fall are likely the best seasons to visit.

 Arcadia National Park